 - Place a damp hand over suspected leaks to detect a cool breeze.

-If one of your tests reveals a leak, follow one or all of these techniques to help trap warm air inside your home:
+If your test reveals a leak, use these methods techniques to help trap warm air inside your home:

 - Fill all visible cracks and holes with caulk.
 Be sure to check for openings on the inside and outside of the doorframe.
 Allow enough time for the caulk to dry, and reapply as needed.